 8. Youngstown, Ohio

-The city’s also dealing with violent crime in the neighborhoods around these industrial areas, and that violence spills over into the districts where people are working.
-So workers here are facing a double whammy: physical threats from crime and environmental hazards from all those years of industrial pollution.
-There are efforts to turn old factories into new businesses, which is good, but the safety issues are still very real.
+So workers here are facing a double whammy: physical threats from crime and environmental hazards from decades of industrial pollution.
+There are efforts to turn old factories into new businesses, which is good, but safety issues remain very real.

 9. Flint, Michigan